microbug/docker-cryptostorm-client/README.md

 Unless you know why you need TCP, you should use the UDP config files.

 ### Firewall
-The container has a built in `iptables` firewall based off [this gist](https://gist.github.com/superjamie/ac55b6d2c080582a3e64).
+The image has a built in `iptables` firewall based off [this gist](https://gist.github.com/superjamie/ac55b6d2c080582a3e64).
 It blocks all non-vpn traffic on `eth0` **except OpenVPN, DNS, ICMP and local (LAN) traffic**.
 This should prevent any external communication except to establish a VPN connection.
 It also means that you can still access attached containers' services from within the network (e.g., if you're running Deluge you can still connect to the web interface).
 DNS *should* be forwarded over the VPN once it's up.

 ### NET_ADMIN required
-**You must give the container NET_ADMIN or it won't be able to connect and will exit**.
+**You must give the image NET_ADMIN or it won't be able to connect and will exit**.
 Running VPN clients in Docker **requires NET_ADMIN**.
 To give this, add `--cap-add NET_ADMIN` if running through `docker run` or use the [relevant docker-compose method](https://docs.docker.com/compose/compose-file/#cap_add-cap_drop).

 ### DNS
 **You must specify at least one DNS server or the container won't be able to connect and will exit**.
 It is suggested that you use [Cryptostorm's deepDNS service](https://github.com/cryptostorm/cstorm_deepDNS).
 You should look through the [list of resolvers](https://github.com/cryptostorm/cstorm_deepDNS/blob/master/dnscrypt-resolvers.csv) and select the two that are closest (geographically) to **your chosen Cryptostorm node**, not your physical location.
 This is because DNS is accessed over the VPN once it has started.